MostroP2P/mostro/book/src/seller_pay_hold_invoice.md

 }
 ```

-And updates the nip 33 event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `WaitingBuyerInvoice`:
+And updates the nip 33 event with `d` tag `ede61c96-4c13-4519-bf3a-dcf7f1e9d842` to change the status to `waiting-buyer-invoice`:

 ```json
 [